mahdinajiga/RF24_ANALOG_RC/README.md

 nRF24L01 analog remote controller arduino

-Remote control for jangju using NRF24L01+ interfaces with arduino
+Remote controller for jangju

+Using NRF24L01+ interfaced with arduino

+Created in
+01/25/2018
+​